Rich Value Pattern

 JSONL Serialization

 When a prediction is created via from_json() with rich values, the original JSON is stored on the model instance.
 When compare_with() runs, this raw JSON is included in the result as prediction_raw.
-This enables the map/reduce pattern: compare individual documents, save results to JSONL, and later aggregate them via update_from_comparison_result() with full confidence (and future bbox) metric support.
+This enables the map/reduce pattern: compare individual documents, save results to JSONL, and later aggregate them via update_from_comparison_result() with full confidence and bounding-box (mAP) metric support.

 See Bulk Evaluation: Map/Reduce for the full pattern.